NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 “I’m sorry, but the child molesters,” said Mary, “that’s the worst.”

 “Yes,” said God.
 “It angers me, but I send angels to assist the children.
-During suffering, they get visions and early beatific vision if they are coming home.
-If it helps you, there is a specific place in hell for perverted souls.
-It’s such an awful place, even Satan won’t go there!”
+During suffering, they see apparitions and early beatific vision -- if called home.
+Moreover, there is a specific place in hell for perverted souls.
+It’s so awful, even Satan won’t go there!”

 Mary sat quietly.
 After meeting Satan, she thought he would revel in such evil.
 God continued, “Even Satan views child molesters as the lowest form.”